skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

          }
 ```

 You'll notice that `attachTo` is an object, where we provide both an element and the direction the dialog box should appear on.
-I like to make sure my step dialogs appear _over_ elements not mentioned in the current step.

-For example, I'm intentionally covering the product supplier donut chart in this step so the user is gradually introduced to the app's UI instead of being confronted with every chart at once.
+I like making step dialogs appear _over_ elements not mentioned in the current step, so the user is gradually introduced to the app's UI instead of being confronted with every chart at once.
+For example, I'm intentionally covering the product supplier donut chart in this step.

 #### Step buttons {#step-buttons}